erizov/Professor/semester_6/lecture_38_monitoring_production/performance_profiling/README.md

 ### Comprehension

 1. Can you explain how Capability Profiling works in your own words?
-2. What is the key insight or algorithm that makes Performance Profiling efficient?
+2. What is the key insight or strategy that makes Performance Profiling efficient?

 ### Analysis